Published onHealth Tip of the Week

 - Color vision.
 “Color blindness” is more common in boys.
 Adjustments may be needed for lessons and tests that require good color discrimination, like in geography and chemistry.

-Problems with any of these aspects of vision can lead to symptoms of eye strain, including headaches, fatigue and poor attention.
+If your child experiences problems with any of these aspects of vision they may show symptoms of eye strain, including headaches, fatigue and poor attention.
 Of course, poor attention could be a problem by itself, unrelated to vision.

 Detecting vision problems